 With car lights, function came first.
 Then came aesthetics.
 Over the years, this superficial interest grew into a major factor driving lighting design.
 In 2012, the NY Times noted that lights on new vehicles appeared as “liquescent strands of rubies and diamonds.”
 However, to promote driver awareness and visibility, automobile illumination needs to follow a set of consistent rules to assure the safety to those operating, traveling in, or in close proximity to automotive vehicles.

-A surface vehicle standard, SAE J 578-2019: Color Specification, defines and offers a means for the control of colors used in the external lighting equipment of motor vehicles.
+A surface vehicle standard, SAE J 578-2020: Chromaticity Requirements For Ground Vehicle Lamps And Lighting Equipment, defines and offers a means for the control of colors used in the external lighting equipment of motor vehicles.
 This includes lamps and reflex reflectors.

 How We See Colors